-A football game for Euro 1996 or 2000 where a young David Beckham tripped a striker from the opposing side (Greece).
+A football game for Euro 2000 where a young David Beckham tripped a striker from the opposing side (Greece).
 The striker's response as he was sitting on the grass?
 "Ante gamisou, re malaka" (ie. Fuck you, you wanker.)
 The referee did not catch it, but Greek viewers laughed their asses off.
 (Eventually, they lost, however)

 This actually happens a lot in the Netherlands, where people love to over-use English swear words.
 They aren't considered as bad as they would be in English.
 For example, part of "Uncle Fucka" from the movie South Park: Bigger, Longer & Uncut was once shown, uncensored, on the evening news during an item about bleeping out swear words on United States television.

 Foreign exchange students in South Africa can't believe Afrikaans uses words like 'vak' (subject) and 'kant' (side).
 'Kies' means 'choose', so the joke goes, Choose your side and subject...note For those of you who were wondering, the equivalent swear words in Afrikaans are simply "fok" and "kont"